Psykotikism/Mutant_Tanks/README.md

 2. Custom configurations - Provides support for custom configurations, whether per difficulty, per map, per game mode, per day, or per player count.
 3. Fully customizable Super Tank types - Provides the ability to fully customize all the Super Tanks that come with the config file and user-made Super Tanks.
 4. Create and save up to 1000 Super Tank types - Provides the ability to store up to 1000 Super Tank types.
+5. Flexible config formatting - Provides 4 different formats for the config file.
-5. Config auto-reloader - Provides the feature to auto-reload the config file when users change settings mid-game.
+6. Config auto-reloader - Provides the feature to auto-reload the config file when users change settings mid-game.
-6. Optional abilities - Provides the option to choose which abilities to install.
+7. Optional abilities - Provides the option to choose which abilities to install.
-7. User-friendly API - Provides the ability to allow users to add their own abilities and features through the use of forwards and natives.
+8. User-friendly API - Provides the ability to allow users to add their own abilities and features through the use of forwards and natives.
-8. Target filters - Provides custom target filters for targeting survivors and special infected.
+9. Target filters - Provides custom target filters for targeting survivors and special infected.
-9. Supports multiple languages - Provides support for translations.
+10. Supports multiple languages - Provides support for translations.
-10. Chat color tags - Provides chat color tags for translation files.
+11. Chat color tags - Provides chat color tags for translation files.

 ## KeyValues Settings
 > View the INFORMATION.md file for information about each available setting.